tcampbPPU/raycast-vapor/README.md

-# Laravel Vapor Raycast Extension
+# Raycast Extension for Laravel Vapor

 This extension allows you to quickly access your Laravel Vapor data from Raycast.